Traditionally Served Sushi Isn’t A Limited Experience

 Before our sushi arrived, the waiter brought out a seaweed salad comprised of 5 different types of seaweed with a bowl of dressing for dipping.
 Some of these were the norm (wakame) and it was missing some I am used to (hijiki), which wasn’t a problem.
 But it was great.
 A very rounding experience and the textures were something at which to marvel.

 Then our dinner arrived.
 Each piece was perfect.
-Not perfect in the sense that it looked like a machine measured and manufactured it, but perfect in they way the food was balanced.
-They use fresh wasabi there without even being asked (a sure sign of high quality) and the itamae had really put the perfect size neta on the nigiri-zushi.
-The whole piece fit in my mouth perfectly so there was no embarrassing ‘squirrel mouth.’
-And it was very fresh.
-The o-toro was amazing and the buri was definitely the best I’ve had in years.
-What was really neat was that the presentation was very simple yet beautiful.
+Not perfect in the sense that it looked as though a machine measured and manufactured it, but perfect in they way the flavors in the dishes were balanced.
+They use fresh wasabi there without even being asked (a sure sign of high quality in a sushi restaurant) and the itamae had really put the perfect size neta on the nigiri-zushi.
+The whole piece fit in my mouth perfectly so there was no embarrassing “squirrel mouth.”

-My usual place is great, but Sushi Yasuda was really a whole new experience.
+My usual favorite location is great, but Sushi Yasuda was really a whole new experience.
 The service was great, the food was incredible, and we drank too much sake (but it was worth it and I wasn’t driving anyway).
 It’s really great to have the experience of dining in a traditional sushi-ya as well, I didn’t miss any of the fancy, flowery rolls and mixes.
-I was there for the fish and I got more than I expected out of the dinner.
-It was a fancy dinner with what seemed minimal effort (which is entirely untrue, they put a lot of effort into their presentation).
-And it blew my mind.
-It would have blown my wallet too, but I was being treated 🙂

 I have always been fascinated by the creation and culture of different foods, particularly sushi and sashimi in the modern era of Japanese cuisine.
 I am a classically trained chef and sushi connoisseur, also having operated a food service company and enjoy investigating and experimenting with food around the world.